📅 Book an Appointment

 • Negativity and Pessimism: Depressed individuals often perceive themselves and their choices in a negative light – often viewing themselves as ineffective, worthless or unlikeable or loveable – which impacts their self-esteem and can lead to excessive guilt.

 • Recurrent thoughts of Death: A common and distressing symptom of depression is recurrent thoughts of death.
-This can range from suicidal ideation such as “it’d be less of a burden if I wasn’t here” to a specific plan for committing suicide.
+This can range from suicidal ideation such as “it’d be less of a burden if I wasn’t here” to a specific plan to end their life.

 Behavioural Symptoms: